College of Education, Nursing and Health Professions

 You’ll learn through a planned sequence of coursework, independent study, field observations, student teaching, conferences, lectures, and other experiences in both elementary and special education settings.

 Clinical experiences are an important component of our commitment to support students as you put theory into action.
-You'll have supervised classroom exerience beginning in your first semester in the elementary education program.
+You'll have supervised classroom experience beginning in your first semester in the elementary education program.

 Upon successful completion of the program and specified subject area assessments, candidates are recommended for the Connecticut Teacher Certification in both Special Education (Comprehensive K-12) and Elementary Education (1-6).